juliendargelos/autoreload/README.md

 And call AutoReload.Watch() to begin watching for changes:

      <script>
-       AutoReload.Watch('localhost:60000');   // or some other host/port
+       AutoReload.watch('localhost:60000');   // or some other host/port, default host: 'localhost:60000'
      </script>

 ### Details